- J.D., Golden Gate University, 1981, highest honors, national Dean's List nominee, Law Review

 - B.A., Mills College, 1978, with honors

-Maria Pracher is a special counsel in the Real Estate, Land Use and Environmental Practice Group in the firm's San Francisco office.
+Maria Pracher is a partner in the Real Estate, Land Use and Environmental Practice Group in the firm's San Francisco office.

 Areas of Practice